AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 <a name="dashboard"/></a>
 {sample}AGST\_Labels\_Formatting\_05{sample}

-## First and Last labels
+## First and Last Labels

 There are special methods that give you a control over such special labels as: First (minimal value) label on the axis and Last label (maximal value).
 You can force them to be shown or hide them using appropriate methods: {api:anychart.core.axes.Linear#drawFirstLabel}**.drawFirstLabel()**{api}, {api:anychart.core.axes.Linear#drawLastLabel}**.drawLastLabel()**{api}.

-Turning off the last the first label is shown on the [dashboard above](#dashbord) in "Labels Inside" Line chart.
+Turning off the last the first label is shown on the [dashboard above](#dashboard) in "Labels Inside" Line chart.

 ```
   labelsInside.xAxis().drawFirstLabel(false);